FriskByBergen/python-friskby/README.md

 uses the `requests` module in Python (it is recommended that one has `requests>=2.13.0`, which is the latest one).

-### FriskbyRunner
+### FriskbyManager

-The job of the FriskbyRunner is to read the aforementioned config file, contact the webserver and ask for today's news.
+The job of the FriskbyManager is to read the aforementioned config file, contact the webserver and ask for today's news.
 They are rare, but may contain reconfiguration of API keys, URL's and occasionally requests that the client updates itself.